puneetpahuja/cloJS/README.md

 ### Introduction ###

 So you want to learn Clojure?
 Parse it.
 In Clojure.
+Oh and do it with Monads.
 At least that's how we do things in [GeekSkool][].

 [GeekSkool]: http://geekskool.com